History of Detroit: 21st century

 In the late 1980s and early 1990s, the city began to experience a revival, much of it centered in Downtown, Midtown, and New Center.
 After purchasing and renovating the historic Fox Theatre and Fox Office Centre in 1987, Mike Ilitch and Marian Ilitch moved Little Caesars Pizza's headquarters to Downtown Detroit.
 One Detroit Center (1993) arose on the city skyline.
 Newer downtown residents are predominantly young professionals.
-The city has three casino resort hotels - MGM Grand Detroit, MotorCity Casino, and Hollywood Casino - with one of the larger gaming industry markets in the U.S. New downtown stadiums Comerica Park and Ford Field were constructed for the Detroit Tigers and Detroit Lions in 2000 and 2002, respectively; this placed the Lions' stadium in the city proper for the first time since 1974.
-Opened in 2017 Little Caesars Arena allows the Detroit Red Wings and Detroit Pistons to have a shared home, and thus locating the Pistons' in the city proper for the first time since 1978, also making Detroit the only North American city to have all major professional sports based in its downtown.
+The city has three casino resort hotels—MGM Grand Detroit, MotorCity Casino, and Hollywood Casino—with one of the larger gaming industry markets in the U.S. New downtown stadiums Comerica Park and Ford Field were constructed for the Detroit Tigers and Detroit Lions in 2000 and 2002, respectively; this placed the Lions' stadium in the city proper for the first time since 1974.
+Opened in 2017, Little Caesars Arena allows the Detroit Red Wings and Detroit Pistons to have a shared home, thus locating the Pistons' in the city proper for the first time since 1978, also making Detroit the only North American city to have all major professional sports based in its downtown.
 In 2008, the city witnessed grand restorations of the historic Book Cadillac Hotel and the Fort Shelby Hotel.
-The city has hosted major sporting events - the 2005 MLB All-Star Game, 2006 Super Bowl XL, 2006 World Series, WrestleMania 23 in 2007 and the NCAA Final Four in April 2009 - all of which prompted many improvements to the area.
+The city has hosted major sporting events—the 2005 MLB All-Star Game, 2006 Super Bowl XL, 2006 World Series, WrestleMania 23 in 2007 and the NCAA Final Four in April 2009—all of which prompted many improvements to the area.

-The city's International Riverfront is a focus of much development which has complemented similar developments in Windsor, Ontario.
+The city's International Riverfront is a focus of much development, which has complemented similar developments in Windsor, Ontario.
 In 2007, Detroit completed the first major portions of the River Walk, including miles of parks and fountains.
 The Renaissance Center received a major renovation in 2004.
 New developments and revitalizations are a mainstay in the city's plan to enhance its economy through tourism.
 Along the river, upscale condominiums are rising, such as Watermark Detroit.
-Some city limit signs, particularly on the Dearborn border say "Welcome to Detroit, The Renaissance City Founded 1701".
+Some city limit signs, particularly on the Dearborn border, say "Welcome to Detroit, The Renaissance City Founded 1701".

+Campus Martius, a reconfiguration of downtown's main intersection as a new park, was opened in 2004.
+The park has been cited as one of the best public spaces in the United States.
+In 2001, the first portion of the International Riverfront redevelopment was completed as a part of the city's 300th-anniversary celebration.

 In 2004, Compuware established its world headquarters in downtown Detroit followed by Quicken Loans in 2010.
 Significant landmarks such as the Fox Theatre, Orchestra Hall Detroit Opera House, and the Gem Theater have been restored and host concerts, musicals, and plays.
 The Detroit Institute of Arts completed a major renovation and expansion in 2007.
-Many downtown centers such as Greektown, Cobo Center and Campus Martius Park, draw patrons and host activities.
+Many downtown centers, such as Greektown, Cobo Center and Campus Martius Park, draw patrons and host activities.